s1davide/frontend-hotels-app/README.md

 ### Contributing

 Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please [open an issue](https://github.com/yourusername/hotel-booking-app/issues) or [submit a pull request](https://github.com/yourusername/hotel-booking-app/pulls).
+If you have unknown ideas, suggestions, or bug reports, please [open an issue](https://github.com/yourusername/hotel-booking-app/issues) or [submit a pull request](https://github.com/yourusername/hotel-booking-app/pulls).

 ### License